-Vestibular Specialists are beginning to treat vestibular disorders via telehealth.
+In 2020, Vestibular Audiologists began treating vestibular disorders via telehealth.
 Telehealth is the practice of providing health services remotely.
 In other words, the doctor (us) is in one place and the patient (you) is in another.
-And despite the distance, the diagnosis and treatment is still taking place.
+And despite the distance, we still deliver care.

 Therefore, just like a regular first visit to the Dizzy & Vertigo Institute of Los Angeles, we start our telehealth program with a consultation.
-Only now it’s via video chat.
-As you can see below:
+Except now, the consultation takes place via video chat.
+Here's an example of the telehealth consultation:

 - Post-Concussion Dizziness

 - Balance and dizziness patients with and without fall risk